-For High School Students Enrolled In OHSAA Member Schools (Updated 5/18/15)
+For 7th-8th Grade Students Enrolled In OHSAA Member Schools (Updated 5/18/15)

 Before you play, you must be eligible.
 Please review the following checklist with your parents.
 Unchecked boxes will likely mean you are NOT eligible.
 For questions, see your principal or athletic administrator.

 I am officially enrolled in an OHSAA member high school or participating in accordance with state law.
-I am enrolled in at least five one credit courses or the equivalent, each of which counts toward graduation.
-I received passing grades in at least five one credit courses or the equivalent, each of which count toward graduation, during my last grading period.
+I received passing grades in at least five subjects during my last grading period.
 Both of my parents live in Ohio (or the parent with custody, due to divorce or having never been married, lives in Ohio).
-I have not changed schools without a corresponding move by my parents or legal guardian or by qualifying for one of the exceptions to the OHSAA transfer regulation.
-If I have changed schools (transferred), I have followed up with my new school to ensure that all proper forms (if applicable) have been submitted to the OHSAA Office.
-I have not been enrolled in high school for more than eight semesters.
-I understand I will become ineligible once I turn 20 years old.
+I did not turn 15 before August 1 of the school year in which I desire to participate.
 I have not received an award, equipment or prize valued at greater than \$200 per item.
 I am competing under my true name and have provided my school with my correct home address.
 I have not competed in a mandatory open gym/facility, conditioning or instructional program.
 I have not been coached or provided instruction by a school coach in a team sport other than during my sport season, during an instructional period approved by the OHSAA or for no more than 10 days between June 1 and July 31.
 I am not competing on a non-school team or in non-school competition as an individual during my school team's season in the same sport.
 I have not been recruited for athletic purposes to attend this school.
 I am not using anabolic steroids or other performance-enhancing drugs.
 I have had a physical examination within the past year and it is on file at my school.
 My parents and I attended a preseason meeting at my school which the OHSAA requires to be held no later than two weeks after the beginning of each sports season.
 We viewed a presentation prepared by the OHSAA to review key eligibility issues, healthy lifestyles and sporting behavior.
-My school also reviewed with my parents and me its concussion management protocol, we reviewed and signed the Ohio Department of Health's "Concussion Information Sheet" prior to participation and we reviewed a short presentation on concussions available at no cost at www.nfhslearn.com . $ \label{eq:matter} My parents and I have signed the OHSAA Authorization Form and the OHSAA Eligibility and Authorization Statement, and they are on file at my school. $ Stu ndent Printed Name Parent/Guardian Printed Name Stu ident Signature Parent/Guardian Signature Stu ndent Date Parent/Guardian Date
+My school also reviewed with my parents and me its concussion management protocol, we reviewed and signed the Ohio Department of Health's "Concussion Information Sheet" prior to participation and we reviewed a short presentation on concussions available at no cost at nfbslearn.com .
+My parents and I have signed the OHSAA Authorization Form and the OHSAA Eligibility and Authorization Statement, and they are on file at my school.
+Stu ident Printed Name Parent/Guardian Printed Name Student Signature Parent/Guardian Signature Student Date Parent/Guardian Date